dnlbowers/modern-buddhism/README.md

 ### **Contact Page Content**

 * Reiterates ways to reach out to the New Kadampa Tradition in the user's local area and refers them to the ways to connect section on the community page.
-* User is offered a way to contact me as the site author should they wish to discuss the subject matter further.
+* The user is offered a way to contact me as the site author should they wish to discuss the subject matter further.
 This section includes a short biography about me and my experience in the NKT.
 * Form used has three required fields.
     * The first two are name and email, so I know who has sent the communication and where to respond appropriately.
     * The third required field is the two radio buttons linked via the attribute value name="mailing_list".
 The user must select one of these options to click submit and cannot choose both.
-* In between these required fields is an optional text area so the user can choose to send me a message.
+* An optional text area is between these required fields so the user can choose to send me a message.
 * The submit button has a shimmer effect as feedback when the user hovers the pointer over it.

-*Note: This form doesn't function to gather any data; it was created with a GET request to call a feedback page.
+*Note: This form doesn't gather any data; it was created with a GET request to call a feedback page.
 The submit button then triggers the GET request to load the form feedback page outlined later in the readme.
 This feature is to simulate a real functional form only.*

 ![Contact page content](docs/screenshots/contact-page-content.jpg)

 ### **Form Feedback Page Content**
 * I created this page to mimic the effect of actually submitting a form.
 * I centered the text alignment on this page only.
-For all other pages I set the the text-alignment property to "justify" on smaller screen widths and to "left" on larger screens.
+I set the text-alignment property to "justify" on smaller screen widths and to "left" on larger screens for all other pages.
 I made this decision because of the lack of text on the form feedback page.
 Matching the alignment to the other pages looked out of place.
 * Since filling in the form suggests the user is interested in learning more, I have included a longer feature video about the tradition here. *Note: Originally, I had wanted to use this on the home page, but due to the length of the video, I deemed it too long for an introduction.
 There is no auto play on the videos, so the user can choose whether they want to engage with the video or not.*
 * Link included within the content to take the user back to the initial contact page, in case they wanted to look at the ways to contact a local meditation center, send an additional message, or sign up to the mailing list.